pooyatavan/Activity-Watch-Import-Export-/README.md

 ## Requirements

 1. OneDrive app installed on all Windows clients and servers (all signed in with the **same account**).
-2. Python installed on the server (for running the import/export scripts).
+2. Python installed on the server (for running the import scripts).

 ## Important Notes